swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/workshop_admin_workflow.md

     * Someone emails team@carpentries.org to request a workshop.
     * Someone contacts a Core Team member to request a workshop.

-1. Workshop & Logistics Manager or the Regional Coordinators for that region responds to request by email or phone/video call.
+1. Deputy Director of Workshops and Meetings or the Regional Coordinators for that region responds to request by email or phone/video call.
     * Give them more information about The Carpentries as needed.
         * [Software Carpentry lessons](https://software-carpentry.org/lessons/)
         * [Data Carpentry lessons](http://www.datacarpentry.org/lessons/)